-POSTER Other topics The Value of DNA Barcoding for Collections Management
+The Value of DNA Barcoding for Collections Management

-Christopher M. Milensky\ Christopher J. Huddleston David Schindel
+Christopher M. Milensky 1, Christopher J. Huddleston2, and David Schindel3

-- 1 Smithsonian Institution, National Museum of Natural History, Division of Birds, Washington, DC 2560, USA - Smithsonian Institution, National Museum of Natural History, NMNH Biorepository, Suitland, Maryland, 20746, USA - Smithsonian Institution, Consortium for the Barcode of Life, Washington DC, 20560, USA \ milenskyc@si.edu
+- 1 Smithsonian Institution, National Museum of Natural History, Division of Birds, Washington, DC 2560, USA - History, NMNH Biorepository, Suitland, Maryland, 20746. - 3 Smithsonian Institution Consortium for the Barcode of Life, Washington DC, 20560, USA

 ABSTRACT.
-The Natural History Museum now has two IPM quarantine areas both at the main Museum building and at the offsite store building.
+The Natural History Museum now has two IPM guarantine areas both at the main Museum building and at the offsite store building.
 The design of both areas provide a variety of treatments, opportunities for research in preventive conservation and the great storage capacity allows even for commercial work.
 The facilities allows the delivery of Museum operations in line with the institutional ethos of sustainable framework.

 ABSTRACT.
 Documentation, monitoring, designing of workflows and navigation through several data sources - this is the application area of AQUILA.
 It is the digitization instrument of the Senckenberg Collections.
 Several biodiversity projects were already implemented in AQUILA.
 AQUILA database uses a generic data model.
 The design of pre-defined fields became obsolete.
 Fields are individually defined in a structure of tables.
 With the aid of a screen mask generator it is possible to design an input mask for each single collection individually.
 The data can be searched with the assistance of a search engine which is Lucene/Solr in AQUILA.
 This full-featured text search engine allows both free-text-search as well as facetted field search.
 Therefore navigation through the complete data pool is possible.
-With an interactive interface between database and search engine, changes in the data pool are processed immediately for the search result.
+With an interactive interface between database and search engine, changes in the data pool are processed immediately for